 Good Friday in Vallata

-On April 18 and 19, 2019, Vallata, in Irpinia hosts the centuries-old rite of Good Friday in Vallata, one of the most suggestive and Ancient Eastern rites of Southern Italy.
+On April Thursday the 6th and Friday the 7th, 2023, Vallata, in Irpinia hosts traditionnaly the centuries-old rite of Good Friday, one of the most suggestive and Ancient Eastern rites of Southern Italy.

 On Holy Thursday at dusk, it is celebrated the religious function representing the washing of the feet and then the capture, condemnation and flagellation of Christ with the “aux torch” procession.

 Good Friday is the day on which the historic Procession of the Dead Christ takes place.
 The traditional and spectacular religious representation shows a parade of 200 Roman centurions, of the “mysteries”, and of the singers of Metastasio’s Passio Christi.
 It is a rite that has been taking place since at least 1541, when the town’s rich Jewish community converted to Christianity.
 The first photographs date back to 1928.

 The gait of the 200 centurions is very suggestive, their step cadenced by a rhythmic sound of trumpet and drum.
 Traditionally young people interpret Roman soldiers in lictor or centurion costume, challenging the cold of a spring that is almost always late in a town that is 870 meters above sea level.